sailorjs/sailor-translate/README.md

 Set up the default language to resolve a key

+### .get_default()

+Get the default language for the Translator

 ### .get_lang()

-Get the language to translate.
-By default is 'en'
+Get the actual language for the Translator

 ### .get_list()